MicrosoftDocs/cloud-adoption-framework/docs/govern/monitor-cloud-governance.md

 ---
 title: Monitor cloud governance
-description: Learn how to measure compliance with governance policies
+description: Learn how to measure compliance with governance policies and have a plan for remediation.
 author: stephen-sumner
 ms.author: ssumenr
 ms.date: 04/01/2024